 For an individual, a U.S. Tax ID Number (TIN) is either their Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN).
 You can get more information about ITINs on the IRS website.

 For a business entity, the U.S. Tax ID is an Employer Identification Number (EIN) assigned to sole proprietors, corporations, limited liability companies (LLC), partnerships, and other entities.
 You can get more information about EINs on the IRS website.

 For an individual, you can learn about getting an Individual Taxpayer Identification Number (ITIN) on the IRS website.

 For business entities, you can get an Employer Identification Number (EIN) by applying to the IRS in the following ways:

 Telephone: Call the Business & Specialty Tax Line at (800) 829-4933 (U.S. applicants) or (267) 941-1099 (international applicants).

 Online: Learn about EINs on the IRS website.
 (Only for entities located in the United States or in U.S. territories.)

 Yes.
 Near the top of the page in iTunes Connect where you electronically complete and submit the W-8BEN or W-8BEN-E, you can access a PDF with tips on completing this form.

-If you have completed the W-8BEN or W-8BEN-E online and need to send the signed, completed form in or if you need to update your U.S. tax information, send completed U.S. tax forms with a cover letter containing your contract number and iTunes Connect username to firstname.lastname@example.org.
+If you completed the W-8BEN or W-8BEN-E online and need to send in the signed, completed form or update your U.S. tax information, send completed U.S. tax forms with a cover letter containing your agreement number and iTunes Connect username to firstname.lastname@example.org.